Single Charter of Aged Care Rights

 A single Charter across aged care will make rights clearer for consumers, regardless of subsidised care type, and in turn reduce regulatory compliance for providers delivering multiple types of care.

-Broad consultation on a draft single Charter of Aged Care Rights has begun and closes on Wednesday 10 October 2018.
+Public consultation on a draft single Charter of Aged Care Rights was conducted during a five week period in September and October 2018.

-For more information, and to submit your comments please visit the department’s consultation hub.
+For more information, about the consultation process please visit the department’s consultation hub.